Texture Settings

 The value entered must be an absolute path.
 TexturePacker converts it into a relative path to the .tps file when saving - allowing you to move the complete set of data to other locations.

-If you are using Multipack or Scaling variants to create different variations of a sprite sheet, make sure that the Texture file name contains a placeholder:
+When using Multipack or Scaling variants to create multiple sprite sheets, make sure that the Texture file name contains a placeholder:

 Placeholder | Description |